’I learn most when I walk with a camera; about myself and the company I share. I engage. I stop mentally. I listen.’

 Laura Pannack is a London-based, award-winning photographer.
 Renowned for her portraiture and social documentary artwork, she seeks to explore the complex relationship between subject and photographer and to challenge the viewer’s perception of her subjects.
 She was educated at the University of Brighton, Central Saint Martins College of Art and LCP.

-Pannack’s work has been extensively exhibited throughout the UK and abroad, including at The National Portrait Gallery, Somerset House, the Royal Festival Hall and the Houses of Parliament.
+Pannack’s work has been extensively exhibited throughout the UK and abroad, including at The National Portrait Gallery, Somerset House, PAD Paris, Saatchi Gallery, Royal Festival Hall and the Houses of Parliament.
 Notable group shows include the ‘Terry O’Neill Photography Award’ group show, Humble Arts’ ’31 Women in Art Photography’ and ‘The Taylor Wessing Photographic Portrait Prize’ group show in both 2009 and 2014.
 Her solo show, ‘A Collection’ was presented at the Third Floor Gallery in Cardiff, and her acclaimed solo show was exhibited with Francesca Maffeo Gallery in October 2016.

 Driven by research-led, self-initiated projects, Pannack seeks to fully understand the lives of those she captures on film in order to portray them as truthfully as possible.
 Perceiving “time, trust and understanding” to be the key elements to achieving this, many of her projects develop over several years, helping her achieve a genuine connection between herself and her sitter and allowing her to capture the intimacy, shared ideas and shared experiences of this relationship.